Skyscanner/backpack/contributing.md

 The following instructions heavily make use of [Homebrew](https://brew.sh/), which is available for macOS.
 Windows and Linux installation for these packages is also well-supported, but isn't currently documented here.

 In future, we intend to automate more of this to reduce the number of steps required.
-To ensure that maps powered by Google work set the `google_maps_api_key` in `native/android/local.properties`.
+To ensure that maps powered by Google work set the `google_maps_api_key` in `native/android/local.properties` and make sure you are using the backpack.keystore.

+##### APK signing

+For members of Backpack we have a keystore tied to our Google Maps API key in LastPass.
+Retrieve this key and place it in `native/android/backpack.keystore`.
+For contributors who are not members of Backpack nothing needs to be done, but Google Maps will not work.
+If you need Google Maps to work you'll need to supply your own Google Maps Api Key and possible keystore.

 ##### Watchman (if not already installed)